mcvine/devel/design/sampleassembly-scaffolding.md

 createSampleAssembly(outdir, sample)
 ```

-To include sample environment, we should also support `createSampleAssembly(outdir, sample, sample_environment, ...)
+To include sample environment, we should also support `createSampleAssembly(outdir, sample, sample_environment, ...)`

 ## Sample yaml schema

 * orientation: optional. only for single crystal samples
 * excitations: optional. only for inelastic samples

+## scaffolding

+* The sample material and geometry part is written to sampleassembly.xml
+* The sections for excitations are written into ...-scatterer.xml.
+Also written are relevant data files.

 ## Shape